Greenwashing: History

-Keep America Beautiful was a campaign founded by beverage manufacturers and others in 1953.
+The origins of greenwashing can be traced to several different moments.
+For example, Keep America Beautiful was a campaign founded by beverage manufacturers and others in 1953.
 The campaign focused on recycling and littering, diverting attention away from corporate responsibility to protect the environment.
-The objective was to forestall the regulation of disposable containers such as the one established by Vermont.
+The objective was to forestall the regulation of disposable containers, such as the one established by Vermont.

-In the mid-1960s, the environmental movement gained momentum.
-This prompted many companies to create a new green image through advertising.
-Jerry Mander, a former Madison Avenue advertising executive, called this new form of advertising "ecopornography".
+In the mid-1960s, the environmental movement gained momentum, particularly after the publication of the landmark Silent Spring by Rachel Carson.
+The book marked a turning point in environmental awareness and inspired citizen action.
+It prompted many companies to seek a new, cleaner or greener image through advertising, although others, like E. Bruce Harrison, known as the father of modern greenwashing, sought to defame Carson and disparage the message of her book.
+Jerry Mander, a former Madison Avenue advertising executive, called this new form of advertising "ecopornography."

-The first Earth Day was held on April 22, 1970.
-This encouraged many industries to advertise themselves as being friendly to the environment.
-Public utilities spent $300 million advertising themselves as clean green companies.
-This was eight times more than the money they spent on pollution reduction research.
+The first Earth Day was held on 22 April 1970.
+Most companies did not actively participate in the initial Earth Day events because environmental issues were not a major corporate priority, and there was a sense of skepticism or resistance to the movement's message.
+Nevertheless, some industries began to advertise themselves as environmentally friendly.
+For example, public utilities were estimated to have spent around $300 million advertising themselves as clean and green companies, which was eight times what they spent on pollution reduction research.

-The term greenwashing was coined by New York environmentalist Jay Westerveld in a 1986 essay about the hotel industry's practice of placing notices in bedrooms promoting reuse of towels to "save the environment".
-He noted that often little or no effort toward reducing energy waste was made by these institutions, although towel reuse saved them laundry costs.
-He concluded that often the real objective was increased profit and labeled this and other profitable-but-ineffective "environmentally-conscientious" acts as greenwashing.
+The term "greenwashing" was coined by New York environmentalist Jay Westerveldin a 1986 essay about the hotel industry's hypocritical practice of placing notices in bedrooms promoting the reuse of towels to "save the environment".
+He noted that these institutions often made little or no effort toward reducing energy waste, although towel reuse saved them laundry costs.
+He concluded that the fundamental objective was most frequently increased profit.
+He labeled this and other profitable-but-ineffective "environmentally-conscientious" acts as "greenwashing", introducing properly the term as the act of a company appearing more environmentally friendly than it actually is, often through selective disclosure, misleading advertising, or exaggerated claims.